eciggaar/botmaster-watsonconversation-socketio/README.md

 3. Copy the workspace ID to your clipboard.

-4. Open your Bluemix app dashboard and select the application that was deployed for you in Step 1 of [Getting Started with Botmaster on Bluemix](#getting-started-with-botmaster-on-bluemix).
+4. Open your dashboard and select the application that was deployed for you in Step 1 of [Getting Started with Botmaster on IBM Cloud](#getting-started-with-botmaster-on-ibm-cloud).

   ![Success deployment][9]